Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Article 102(3) – reasonable royalty.

 Under Article 105(1) of the Patent Act, a patent owner can file a motion with the district court to compel an infringer to produce the documents needed in order to determine damages.
 Infringers may be liable for damages equivalent to royalty as far back as the date of publication of the patent application in Japan.
 For this to occur, Article 65 of the Patent Act requires the patent owner to prove that:

 - it provided actual notice to the infringer of the pending patent application; or

 - the infringer knew of the published patent application, yet continued its infringement.

-Timescale and costs How long does it take to obtain a decision at first instance and is it possible to expedite this process?
-Most first-instance cases are decided between a year and a year and a half from the date on which the complaint was filed.
+Most first-instance cases are decided between a year and a year and a half from the date of filing the complaint to the rendering of a decision.
 These proceedings generally cannot be expedited.

 Click here to view the full artlice.